TianZonglin/TPDA_M/README.md

 <h1 align="center">Experimental code</h1>

-This is the code of experiment of **Research On Gene Regulatory Relationships Mining Based On Three-Phase Dependency Analysis Algorithm**, here is the description about **project structure**.
+**This** is the source code of experiment of the **Research On Gene Regulatory Relationships Mining Based On Three-Phase Dependency Analysis Algorithm**, here is the description about **project structure**.
 All files and folders are in the same directory,
 ## files including: